Chyrain/react-error-boundaries/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-And you can handle errors by providing an onError callback:
+And you can handle errors by providing an onError callback, and customize the FallbackComponent by providing a Component.

+> FallbackComponent will receive props:
+  - closeErrorModal: Function, call when click close button
+  - error: An error that has been thrown.
+  - errorInfo: An object with componentStack key.
+The property has information about component stack during thrown error.

 ```js
 // import first